Why no one cares about your lousy elearning

-You think, "Do these people really value my time so little that they're going to make me suffer through this boring drivel?
+- They're boring: Learners think, "Do these people really value my time so little that they're going to make me suffer through this boring drivel?

-You think, "I could do better just Googling what I need to know."
+- The content is irrelevant and not what you need: Learners think, "I could do better just Googling what I need to know."

-You think, "Sounds like this is a great time to be cleaning out my inbox while I suffer through these slides."
+- It's too long.
+50 pages of slideware with narration that you have to listen to before advancing: Learners think, "Sounds like this is a great time to be cleaning out my inbox while I suffer through these slides."

-You think: "We don't talk like this to each other."
+- It doesn't reflect your company's values or brand: Learners think, "We don't talk like this to each other."

-When done well, eLearning can effectively communicate important ideas and concepts, teach new skills and processes, and even change behaviors and attitudes.
-You can use eLearning as part of an effective and exciting onboarding program, an integral part of a new software rollout, or a key component in a leadership training program.
+When done well, elearning can effectively communicate important ideas and concepts, teach new skills and processes, and even change behaviors and attitudes.
+You can use elearning as part of an effective and exciting onboarding program, an integral part of a new software rollout, or a key component in a leadership training program.

 We've got lots of tips for better eLearning.
 Here are three of our favorites: